Movatterモバイル変換

 Presley in 2008

-Presley appeared in the music video forJohnny Cash's "God's Gonna Cut You Down" in 2006.Rick Rubin produced the record andTony Kaye directed the video which featured multiple celebrities and won a 2008Grammy Award for Best Short Form Music Video.[20][21][22][23]
+Presley appeared in the music video forJohnny Cash's "God's Gonna Cut You Down" in 2006.Rick Rubin produced the record, andTony Kaye directed the video, which featured multiple celebrities and won the 2008Grammy Award for Best Short Form Music Video.[20][21][22][23]

 Her single "In the Ghetto" was released in August 2007 as a virtual duet with her father, who had originally recorded the song in 1969.
 It was released to commemorate the 30th anniversary of her father's death.
-The video, simultaneously released with the single, reached No. 1 on theiTunes sales and No. 16 onBillboard's Bubbling Under Hot 100 singles chart.[24]
-The proceeds from the single benefited a new Presley Place Transitional Housing Campus inNew Orleans.[25]
+The video, released simultaneously with the single, reached No. 1 oniTunes sales and No. 16 onBillboard's Bubbling Under Hot 100 singles chart.[24]
+Proceeds from the single benefited the new Presley Place Transitional Housing Campus inNew Orleans.[25]
 Presley appeared onThe Oprah Winfrey Show to perform the song with theHarlem Gospel Choir, using vintage footage of her father.[26]

-Presley joined singerRichard Hawley on stage in London in October 2009.
-She sang vocals on a song the pair had been working on called "Weary".[27]
-Hawley wanted to help Presley relaunch her music career, and the two embarked on a songwriting partnership in which she wrote the lyrics and Hawley the music.
-In an interview withOprah Winfrey, Presley said that she was currently recording a new album in London, which was due to be released in 2011.[28][29]
+Presley joined singerRichard Hawley on stage in London in October 2009, performing vocals on a song the pair had been developing titled "Weary".[27]
+Hawley sought to help Presley relaunch her music career, and the two began a songwriting partnership in which she wrote the lyrics and Hawley composed the music.
+In an interview withOprah Winfrey, Presley said she was recording a new album in London, scheduled for released in 2011.[28][29]

 2012–2018:Storm & Grace and final releases